Generic Name: medium chain triglycerides (MEE dee um CHAIN trye GLIS er ides)

 Before taking this medicine

-You should not use this medicine if you have ever had an allergic reaction to MCT.
+You should not use MCT if you have ever had an allergic reaction to MCT.

 Ask a doctor or pharmacist if it is safe for you to use this product if you have any type of severe liver problems such as: